cucumber/docs/content/gherkin.md

 Scenarios follow the same pattern:

-- Describe an initial context
+- Describe an initial context (`Given`)
-- Describe an event
+- Describe an event (`When`)
-- Describe an expected outcome
+- Describe an expected outcome (`Then`)

 This is done with steps.

 ## Steps

-A Step typically starts with `Given`, `When`, or `Then`.
+A step typically starts with `Given`, `When`, or `Then`.

-If there are multiple `Given` or `When` Steps underneath each other, you can use `And` or `But`.
+If there are multiple `Given` or `When` steps underneath each other, you can use `And` or `But`.
-Cucumber does not differentiate between the keywords.
+Cucumber does not differentiate between the keywords; this means that a step definition will match regardless of the keyword used.
 However, we strongly recommend that you do!
 These words have been carefully selected for their purpose, and you should know what the purpose is to get into the BDD mindset.

 Robert C. Martin has written a [great post](https://sites.google.com/site/unclebobconsultingllc/the-truth-about-bdd) about BDD's Given-When-Then concept where he thinks of them as a finite state machine.